phpbb-extensions/autogroups/EXTEND_DOCS.md

 # Extending Auto Groups

 Auto Groups can easily be extended by experienced extension developers.
-Add the Auto Group functionality to an existing extension or write a simple extension as an add-on that adds more Auto Group possibilities not available in the base package.
+Add the Auto Group functionality to an existing extension or write a simple add-on extension that extends Auto Groups with more options not available in the base package.

-The Auto Groups extension works by comparing a component of user data against defined minimum / maximum values set by the Admin in the ACP, and if a user's data is within the defined range for a specified group, the user will automatically be added to the group.
+The Auto Groups extension works by comparing a component of user data against defined minimum / maximum values set by the Admin in the ACP.
+If a user's data is within the defined range for a specified group, the user will automatically be added to the group.

-The Auto Group extension provides this functionality for user post counts, membership days and warning counts.
-To add new user data types, such as those added by other extensions (i.e.: Points/Reputation extensions, PayPal Donations, etc.) you need to extend the Auto Groups base condition type class and trigger your Auto Group class in an appropriate manner for your extension.
+The Auto Groups extension provides this functionality for user post counts, warning counts, membership duration and age.
+To add new user data types, such as those added by other extensions (i.e.: Points/Reputation, PayPal Donations, etc.), you need to extend the Auto Groups base condition type class and trigger your Auto Group class in an appropriate manner for your extension.

 ### Auto Group Condition Type Classes